ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 * `jwp` is used to indicate that the content of the JWE is a JWP using the JWP Compact Serialization.
-* `jwp+json` is used to indicate that the content of the JWE is the UTF-8 encoding of a JWP using the JWP JSON Serialization.
 * `jwp+cbor` is used to indicate that the plaintext of the COSE message is a JWP in CBOR Serialization.